 ‘Equipment Failure’ is the cause?

 On Sunday, there was a diesel fuel oil fire at a tank farm in West Fargo, ND.
 About 1200 barrels of diesel leaked from the tank.
 The fire appears to have burned for about 9 hours or so.
-They had help from fire dapartments from the local airport and local railway company, and drone support from the National Guard.
+They had help from fire departments from the local airport and local railway company and drone support from the National Guard.
 There were evacuations of nearby residents.
 Soil remediation is in progress, and operations at the facility have resumed.
-Read more about the story here.

 Don’t get caught in this trap.
-While I’m sure the tank owner is going to go deeper, I encourage the response teams to do their own root cause analyses to determine if their response was adequate, if notifications correct, if they had reliable lines of communications with external aganecies, etc. It’s a great opportunity to improve, even if it was only “equipment failure,” and even if you are “only” the response team.
+While I’m sure the tank owner is going to go deeper, I encourage the response teams to do their own root cause analyses to determine if their response was adequate, if notifications were correct, if they had reliable lines of communication with external agencies, etc. It’s a great opportunity to improve, even if it was only “equipment failure” and even if you are “only” the response team.